-- Firstly, a 'typical' housing unit mix is set for inside and outside the TGAs, to reflect the policy-based pattern of future housing growth.
-As shown in Table 4, the unit mix Inside the TGAs is characterized by medium and high density housing and the mix outside the TGAs (the Greenfield Area) contains proportionally more low density units. - Next, the unit mix inside and outside the built-up area is applied to the total housing growth (forecast 1,380 units from Table 2) distributed in accordance with the Town OP intensification target (25% within the TGA and 75% in Greenfield areas) to determine an overall housing unit mix that reflects the current policy directions.
+- Firstly, a 'typical' housing unit mix is set for inside and outside the TGAs, to reflect the policy-based proportionally more low density units. - Next, the unit mix inside and outside the built-up area is applied to the total housing growth (forecast 1,380 units from Table 2) distributed in accordance with the Town OP intensification that reflects the current policy directions.